iyu/mastercheck/README.md

 };

 mastercheck.check('CollectionA', masterData.CollectionA, function(err) {
-    // The return err in { collectionName: 'CollectionA', _id: 'A2', key: 'obj.bool', value: 1 } when it was inconsistent if
+    // The return err in { collectionName: 'CollectionA', _id: 'A2', key: 'obj.bool', value: 1, message: '1 should be a Boolean' } when it was inconsistent if
 });

 mastercheck.checkAll(masterData, function(err) {
-    // The return err in { collectionName: 'CollectionA', _id: 'A2', key: 'obj.bool', value: 1 } when it was inconsistent if
+    // The return err in { collectionName: 'CollectionA', _id: 'A2', key: 'obj.bool', value: 1, message: '1 should be a Boolean' } when it was inconsistent if
 });
 ```